 - You may photograph artworks and buildings that are permanently installed in public spaces and that are accessible and visible due to the applicable freedom of panorama.
-You can use your photographs. - Accessible and visible means that you may not use any aids such as ladders or drones; neither may the photograph be taken from the viewpoint of a private property. - Temporary installations (e.g. Bregenzer Seebühne) are not considered permanent.
+You may use your photographs in Austria or elsewhere where panorama freedom allows. - Accessible and visible means that you may not use any aids such as ladders or drones; neither may the photograph be taken from the viewpoint of a private property. - Temporary installations (e.g. Bregenzer Seebühne) are not considered permanent.